-This feature is available if you have the Facebook app on your phone (iPhone or Android).
-Nearby Friends is an opt-in feature, which means it is disabled unless you enable it.
+If you have the Facebook app installed on your phone, you can access this feature (iPhone or Android).
+Since Nearby Friends is an opt-in feature, it is inactive unless you turn it on.

 Let’s take a closer look at Nearby Friends, including what it might mean for teens.